 This year, National Sangria Day lands on Wine Wednesday, a weekly tradition that many people partake in.
 Turn that glass of wine you'd normally be drinking into a tasty sangria.
 Just add some apples, grapes, peaches, and fresh cinnamon.

 Invite your friends and family over for a night that is sure to end in red smiles.
 Have everyone bring their favorite homemade sangria and share their recipes!

 White sangria is best enjoyed during a nice brunch.
 Host a brunch, and instead of mimosas, make the signature drink be a white sangria.

 It's good for the heart

 Traditional sangria contains red wine, which is full of antioxidants, and is great for maintaining a healthy heart.
 Although many people are still on the fence about this claim, everyone agrees that drinking sangria with family and friends makes the heart full of joy.

 There is a sangria for everyone

 Whether you prefer a white wine over the traditional red, or can't drink wine overall, there are different variations of this classic beverage.
-Choose a red/white wine (or grape juice and just add your favorite fresh fruits to your liking).
+Choose a red or white wine, or grape juice and just add your favorite fresh fruits to your liking.
 It's that simple.

 It makes regular wine festive

 Tired of drinking the same bottle of wine?
-Sangria calls for fresh fruit and spices, which adds a kick of flavor to the that bottle of merlot you have collecting dust.
-The pieces of floating fruit make for an interesting looking beverage.
+Sangria calls for fresh fruit and spices, which adds a kick of flavor to that bottle of merlot you have collecting dust.
+Plus, the pieces of floating fruit make for a fancy looking drink.